-- We use also before a main verb or after an auxiliary verb. - I love wearing earrings, I also design and make them. - b We use too and as well at the end of a clause.
-I love wearing earnings, I design and make them too. - c We often use besides with a gerund to join two
+a We use also before a main verb or after an auxiliary verb.

+Hove wearing earrings.
+I also design and make them.

+- b We use too and as well at the end of a clause.
+Hove wearing earrings.
+I design and make them too. - We often use besides with a gerund to join two clauses.